 Current news, events and press articles about the PlanQK project can be found here.

-Events & webinars around PlanQK and Quantum-assisted Artificial Intelligence.
+Events & webinars around PlanQK and quantum applications.

 Become part of the PlanQK Community

 In duty schedule optimization, personnel resources must be allocated to different tasks.
 An example would be the planning of the technical field service or the technical maintenance service.
 This use case should also take into account that tasks often arise at short notice.
 For example, a Quantum Boltzmann Machine can be used to train a neural network with data from older duty rosters and their short-term changes.

 Automated linking of citizen information from so-called specialized processes that have been separated until today.
 The event of a change of address at the residents’ registration office should automatically lead to the offer of a new residents’ parking permit and the re-registration of waste disposal, without the systems communicating with each other via standardized interfaces.
 Thus a kind of recommendation system is created, which in turn can be solved as an optimization problem on quantum computers.